knewman00/Rogue71/MarkDown/Chapter17.md

 both the archived and active DB2 journals and captures changes made to specific tables, which are written to these journals.
 Since transaction information is also stored,

-Table 17–1 What is Captured

-Operation Before Image After Image

-INSERT X P

-UPDATE P P

-DELETE P X

-Note: Details of the header information is provided in the CDC agent specific chapters.

 the committed change filter can be used to ensure that only committed changes are captured.
 For more information about the committed change